Dan J. Harkey

 Remote work has reallocated demand—resulting in less commuting and office-adjacent spending, more home-centric consumption, and increased suburban housing.
 Analyses summarized in the 2024 reporting show lower CBD office rents and higher suburban housing costs, with spending shifting away from downtown services toward home office and recreation goods.
 These patterns vary by metro but are meaningful for urban planning and CRE portfolios.

 McKinsey’s early forecast that firms would shrink office footprints and reduce business travel has largely materialized.
-Hybrid norms thin weekday downtown foot traffic, with knock-on effects for transit, retail, and hospitality—especially in cities concentrated in “computer-based office work.”
+Hybrid norms reduce weekday downtown foot traffic, with knock-on effects for transit, retail, and hospitality—especially in cities with a concentration of “computer-based office work.”

 Example: A downtown café pivots from a day reliance on office workers to a three-day peak model, adds online pre-orders, and launches a weekend suburban pop-up to recapture demand.